TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff.md

 - **Whether the coupling graph's ordering alone decides the outcome.** The two passes succeed on the same seeds with different input circuits, which points that way, but the two interaction graphs were not compared.
-- **Why the preset never reaches a winning ordering** — whether it passes `-1` ("no shuffling"), or shuffles something that does not reach the VF2 node order.
-The outcome is measured; which of the two explains it is not.
+- **Why the preset never reaches a winning ordering.** `VF2Layout` passes its `seed` straight through as `shuffle_seed`, and a `None` seed is documented as OS entropy, so the preset should be drawing a fresh order each call.
+Scoring has been ruled out as the difference.
+The untested candidates are the property-set `vf2_avg_error_map` and the preset's own `call_limit` 2-tuple.
 - **Which part of the ordering causes it, in either implementation.** Neither `qiskit-circuit`'s `vf2` module nor rustworkx's ordering code has been read at that level.